 Every time I thought I had a platform waxed, it changed… And I was always worried that some or other Google beast was going to be a dickhead.

 Over the years I’ve had to look through every nook and cranny on the internet to get traffic to my travel sites and clients, and I’m glad I did.

-There is a winning formula to acquiring this traffic, as every platform has their strengths, weaknesses, and use… Every platform performs differently, but I’ve narrowed it down to the top places that you can get traffic for your travel website.
+There is a winning formula for acquiring this traffic, as every platform has its strengths, weaknesses, and use… Every platform performs differently, but I’ve narrowed it down to the top places that you can get traffic for your travel website.